virajmuthye/Scripts/README.md

+---
+title: "Bioinformatics Tools"
+output: html_document
+---

+# Bioinformatics Tools

+This folder contains various bioinformatics scripts.

+Every script is documented and should be tested prior to use.

-# A collection of a few Bioinformatic scripts and one-liners that have helped me in my research.
+A lot of these scripts have helped me in my research and can be modified and used for multiple purposes.

-This includes script and one-liners written by me, as well as a few I have compiled from various parts of the internet.
-While I have tested them, I would highly recommend that you check them yourself as well.